 (PewResearch)

-On June 26 in 2015, the U.S. Supreme Court issued a landmark decision for all citizens belonging to the LGBT community.
+For those of you wondering when was same sex marriage legalized — on June 26 in 2015, the U.S. Supreme Court issued a landmark decision for all citizens belonging to the LGBT community.
 On this day, same-sex marriage became legal nationwide, including the 14 states that previously did not allow same-sex marriages to take place.

 (Statista)

-According to gay marriage facts and statistics, there is an equal percentage of same-sex couples belonging to the previously mentioned age groups, while 19.2% were 55–64.
+Another 19.2% were 55–64.
 However, only 4.1% of same-sex couples were between the ages of 15 and 24.

-3. In 2017, 62% of Americans were in favor of same-sex marriage.
+3. Gay marriage supporters statistics indicate that 61% of Americans are in favor of same-sex marriage.

 (PewResearch)